Interactive Nearest Lattice Point Search in a Distributed Setting: Two Dimensions: Introduction

-In a companion paper~\cite{Bollauf:2017} we have developed upper bounds for the communication complexity of constructing a specific rectangular partition for a given lattice along with a closed form expression for the error probability $P_e$.
-The partition is referred to as a Babai partition and is an approximation to the Voronoi partition for a given lattice.
+We note that NLP is equivalent to finding an optimum partition (Voronoi partition) of $\mathbb{R}^n$, where each cell of the partition is associated with a unique lattice point and is the set of vectors which are closest to that lattice point (a unique tie-breaking mechanism is assumed).
+In a companion paper~\cite{BVC:2021}, we have developed a communication protocol and have determined upper bounds for the optimum communication cost of constructing a specific rectangular partition for a given lattice.
+The partition is referred to as a Babai partition and is an approximation to the Voronoi partition for a given lattice \cite{babai}.
+Here we develop a two-stage protocol in which the Babai partition computed in the first stage as in~\cite{BVC:2021} is refined in the second stage to yield a Voronoi partition.
+This is illustrated in Fig.~\ref{fig:Bab2Vor1}, which also shows the points that need to be reclassified.